Who Am I

 DNA does not always reproduce itself and its information exactly however – it has imperfections.
-As DNA copies itself, once in every billion rungs there tends to be an error.
+As DNA copies itself, once in every billion replications there tends to be an error.
 Some of those DNA with errors end up working and thus become new types of living organism.
 And those new types of living organisms with errors then start competing with their original parent DNA for resources, and whichever version wins those resources is the only one that survives.

 Through such internal errors of reproducing itself DNA accumulates new information about what works best in its circumstances, and in so doing it literally learns how to better adapt to the circumstances in which it finds itself.

 The first forms of life that appeared on Earth 3.8 billion years ago were simple, single cells like these: